knorm/knorm/docs/guides/getting-started.md

 ## Set up the ORM

-To create an ORM, extend the Query, Model and Transaction (if needed) exported by knorm.
+To create an ORM, extend the Query, Model and Transaction (if needed) classes exported by knorm.
 You can then configure the ORM with the knex instance that will be used for interacting with the database:

 ```js
 const knorm = require('knorm');